Skip to content

 FAQs About Grey vs Gray

-The only difference is spelling.
-Grey is used in British English, while gray is used in American English.
-Both mean the same colour between black and white.
+Grey and gray have the same meaning.
+The difference is spelling.
+“Grey” is used in British English, while “gray” is used in American English.

-Which is more common — grey or gray?
+Which spelling is correct, grey or gray?

 • Can vs May